 2018 ukiaHaiku Festival Contest Winners

 In the spring of 2018, for the second year in a row, I judged the international division of the 2018 ukiaHaiku contest.
 I wrote the following commentary on 8 April 2018.
 It was read at the ukiaHaiku festival event on 29 April 2018 and shared with the winners.
 The poems (including my selected poem, but not the commentary) were printed in the Sixteenth Annual ukiaHaiku Festival: Winning Entries booklet.
 Congratulations to each winner.
 See the 2018 festival booklet in PDF form.
-See also the 2017 results and 2019 results, with my commentary. + +
+See also the results for 2017, 2019, and 2024, with my commentary. + +

 I’m honoured to once again serve as judge for the international section of this year’s ukiaHaiku contest, which received 558 entries.
 In selecting poems, I looked for careful crafting, fresh and observant moments, and for clear and immediate images.
 The moments of our lives don’t all have to be earth-shaking—sometimes it’s enough in our haiku to notice the most ordinary of moments, and we see that in many of these poems.
 The objective presentation of what one experiences through the five senses is often the best way to imply the emotion behind our experiences, and we see such objectivity in these poems.
 Sometimes a seasonal reference, as with traditional haiku in Japan, adds context and a sense of life’s ephemeral nature.
 And commonly a two-part structure, with a juxtaposition of a fragment and phrase, as Jane Reichhold put it, creates space in the poem where the reader may intuit the relationship of one part to the other.
 In each of the following poems we often see these techniques—techniques worth emulating.
 I hope you enjoy these haiku, and I’m sorry that I couldn’t recognize many additional poems.